-The Lead Feed Officer is Colin Maxwell and the Lead Food Officer is Julie Smith, both based in the Business, Food and Farming team.
-The Food Law Code of Practice lays down the responsibilities and competencies of the Lead Food and Feed role (which may be more than one person) which are shared in the Service between Jon Peddle, Colin Maxwell (feed) and Julie Smith (food).
+The Lead Feed Officer is Colin Maxwell and the Lead Food Officers are Paula Crowson and Julie Smith, all of whom are based in the Food and Farming Team.
+The Food Law Code of Practice lays down the responsibilities and competencies of the Lead Food and Feed role (which may be more than one person) which are shared in the Service between Jon Peddle, Colin Maxwell (feed), Paula Crowson (food) and Julie Smith (food).

-- 2.2.2 The Authority has contracted with Public Analyst Scientific Services Ltd (PASS) to provide the public analyst and agriculture analyst functions for the County. - 2.3 Scope of the Animal Feed and Food Service

-The Trading Standards Service delivers a range of animal feed and food enforcement services.
-Specific functions are:
+- 2.2.2 The Authority has contracted with Public Analyst Scientific Services Ltd (PASS) to provide the public analyst and agriculture analyst functions for the County. - 2.3 Scope of the Animal Feed and Food Service The Trading Standards Service delivers a range of animal feed and food enforcement services.
+Specific functions are detailed overleaf.

-- Programmed inspections at animal feed and high-risk food premises - Targeted enforcement activities - Inspections and other enforcement activities arising from complaints and referrals - Sampling of food and animal feed for analysis and/or examination as part of EU, national, regional and local programmes - 'Home/Primary Authority' responsibilities - Responding to food and feed safety incidents

-- Provision of information, advice and support for businesses - Publicity including public awareness campaigns - Working in partnership with other agencies involved in the protection of the food chain including the Food Standards Agency (FSA); the Department of the Environment, Food and Rural Affairs (Defra); the Department of Health (DH); Public Health (PH); the other ten local Trading Standards authorities who together make up the East of England Trading Standards Authorities (EETSA); the seven District Council Environmental Health Departments in Norfolk and the Meat Hygiene Service.
+- Programmed inspections at animal feed and high-risk food premises - Targeted enforcement activities - Inspections and other enforcement activities arising from complaints and referrals - Sampling of food and animal feed for analysis and/or examination as part of EU, national, regional and local programmes - Primary Authority responsibilities - Responding to food and feed safety incidents - Provision of information, advice and support for businesses - Publicity including public awareness campaigns - Working in partnership with other agencies involved in the protection of the food chain including the Food Standards Agency (FSA); the Department of the Environment, Food and Rural Affairs (Defra); the Department of Health (DH); Public Health (PH); the other ten local Trading Standards authorities who together make up the East of England Trading Standards Authorities (EETSA); the seven District Council Environmental Health Departments in Norfolk and the Meat Hygiene Service.